anymod/guide/docs/examples/handlebars.md

 ### 3. Add content to your fields

-Click **Content** at the top of the page, then add some content for your `message` field.
+Click the pencil icon and go to the **Content** tab, then add some content for your `message` field.
 Also add some repeat items with the `content` field set:

 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534818994/handlebars-03_f2cx6d.png">

-Click **Publish** to save your content, then view your mod:
+Click **Save & Publish** to save your content, then view your mod:

 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534819092/handlebars-04_lvkjud.png">